anshulxyz/anshulxyz.github.io/_drafts/fp.md

 subtitle: "in Scala"
 categories: code
 author: Anshul Chauhan
-Description: "My notes on Functional Programming through Scala"
+Description: "My notes on Functional Programming via Scala"
 katex: True
 syntax: True
-tags: scala functional
+tags: scala functional publish
 ---

-- **Functional programming**: we construct programs using only _pure functions_.
+- **Functional programming**: Functional languages treat functions as first-class values, this means that, like any other value, functions can be passed as a parameter and returns as a result.
+With an emphasis _pure functions_.
 That is, functions that have no _side effects_.
 - **Pure function**: A function $$f$$ with the input type $$A$$ and output type
   $$B$$ is a computation that relates every value $$a$$ of type $$A$$ to exactly one value $$b$$ of type $$B$$ such that $$b$$ is determined solely by